 America Chavez has been confirmed to be making an appearance in Doctor Strange in the Multiverse of Madness with actress Xochitl Gomez portraying her.
-Gomez is far younger than the other two Young Avengers we’ve seen cast, though there’s a chance that she’s playing a younger version of the character.
-There is also a chance that she will be joining the team, but this would likely mean a change to the dynamic that America held with the Young Avengers in the comics.
+Gomez is far younger than the other (likely final) Young Avengers we’ve seen cast, though there’s a chance that she’s playing a younger version of the character.
+There is also a chance that she will be joining the team, but this would likely mean a change to the dynamic that America held with the other Young Avengers in the comics.

 Probably the most seasoned Young Avenger from before he joined the team, Noh-Varr was a member of Norman Osborn’s Dark Avengers, going by Captain Marvel, and would later join the main Avengers after they reformed, now going as Protector.
 He also fought the Young Avengers during Civil War while under mind-control.
 Noh is a Kree hailing from an alternate universe, his genes have been spliced with those of a cockroach (among other enhancements to his body) and they have given him various abilities, these include wall-crawling, explosive-detachable-nails, psychedelic saliva, and mental programming allowing him to turn off his brain to allow his body to run on ‘autopilot’, as well as increasing his own adrenaline at will and manipulating his feeling of pain.
 Shortly after leaving the Avengers, Noh started a relationship with Kate Bishop which would lead to him joining the Young Avengers as Marvel Boy.

-Noh left the team after his relationship with Kate came to an end, though would shortly work with her and Ms. America again as a member of the West Coast Avengers.
+Noh left the team after his relationship with Kate came to an end, though he would shortly work with her and Ms. America again as a member of the West Coast Avengers.
 He had also joined the Inhuman Royal Family on a journey through space.
 Noh-Varr has recently joined the Guardians of the Galaxy in the 2020 run of the series and started a relationship with his teammate Hercules, the Marvel version of the Greek legend, following Noh being revealed as bisexual during his time on the West Coast Avengers.

 David Alleyne was a field leader as a member of the X-Team known as the New Mutants.
 With David having the ability to absorb the knowledge and skills of those around him via a form of telepathy, he’s extremely intelligent and a skilled strategist.
 Following Scarlet Witch’s mass depowering of mutants around the world, David was left without his abilities, though he later managed to permanently regain all the knowledge, skills, and talents of anyone he had ever come in contact with when his powers were active.

 Eventually David would leave the X-Mansion, being hired by a company that searches for superhumans.
 It was here that he met the Young Avenger known as Speed and, following Tommy’s capture by an extradimensional force, would search out the other Young Avengers to help get Speed back.
 Sometime after Tommy was freed, he and David began dating.
-Following his time on the Young Avengers, David would leave for the mutant nation, Krakoa, and would get his powers back, joining the mutant investigation group called X-Factor.
+Following his time on the Young Avengers, David would leave for the mutant nation of Krakoa and would get his powers back, joining the mutant investigation group called X-Factor.